Recent theoretical advances in decentralized distributed convex optimization: Acknowledgements

 \section{Acknowledgements}

 Authors are express gratitude to A.~Nazin, A.~Nedich, G.~Scutari, C.~Uribe and P.~Dvurechensky for fruitful discussions.

-The research of A. Beznosikov and.
+The research of A. Gasnikov, A. Beznosikov and.
 A. Rogozin was partially supported by RFBR, project number 19-31-51001.
-The research of A. Gasnikov was partially supported by RFBR, project number 18-29-03071 mk.
 The research of E. Gorbunov and D. Dvinskikh was partially supported by the Ministry of Science and Higher Education of the Russian Federation (Goszadaniye) № 075-00337-20-03, project No. 0714-2020-0005.